 This far-from-urban retreat marries artistic shop aptitude with lashings of Andalucian charm, in an exceedingly at ease, painted slope villa that sits high on top of Marbella.

-Views sweep right down to the coruscant Mediterranean, regular yoga retreats happen, and home-cooked meals ar served on the sun-soaked terrace.
+Views sweep right down to the Coruscant Mediterranean, regular yoga retreats happen, and home-cooked meals are served on the sun-soaked terrace.

 This is an easy-going place and guests are largely left to their own devices, but there’s usually a friendly face around should you need anything.
 A small bright-turquoise pool sits just below the villa and there’s a cozy communal lounge with sofas and a winter fire, as well as a terrace strewn with palm-patterned cushions and tiled Moroccan-style tables.
 You can help yourself to free tea, coffee, and biscuits here throughout the day, or pick from the honesty bar of wines, beers, and soft drinks.
 Each room has a folder packed with tips on local activities, sights, beaches, and restaurants.
 Massages, yoga classes and visits to local cheesemakers, wineries and the like can all be arranged.